Career Navigation: A Closer Look at the Applicant Tracking System

 In simple terms, an ATS is a database of applicants.
 Think of a digital filing cabinet where employers can store candidates, rank them, and search for them based on targeted criteria.

-By utilizing this tool, recruiters and hiring departments can streamline their processes, making it much quicker and easier to identify qualified candidates.
+By utilizing this tool, recruiters can streamline their processes, making it much quicker and easier to identify qualified candidates.
 It’s great for:

-• Selecting candidates that match job posting criteria
+• Selecting candidates who match job posting criteria

-• Automating communications to candidates within a system
+• Automating communication to candidates within a system

-• Organizing and reviewing career materials and applications
+• Organizing and reviewing career materials and job applications

-With efficiency still at its core today, the ATS has only gotten more sophisticated—some ATS companies have even started to incorporate or integrate other tools such as candidate relationship management (CRM) software.
+With efficiency still at its core today, ATSs have only gotten more sophisticated.
+Some ATS companies have even started to incorporate or integrate other tools such as candidate relationship management (CRM) software.

-According to Indeed, CRM tools are “software features and interfaces that enable hiring managers to communicate with potential job applicants, encourage them to apply, and track their interactions with members of the company throughout the entire recruitment process.”
+CRM tools enable hiring managers to communicate with potential candidates through its software features.
+Recruiters look at job applications, track their interactions with members of the company, and measure progress throughout the entire recruitment process.
 They’re great for:

 • Maintaining communication with candidates and new hires